precht/CardEditor/README.md

 > Just go to releases and download jar file.

 Note:
-> It stores deck's files in "decks" directory next jar file.
+> It stores deck's files in "decks" directory next to jar file.